ai-club-uwmadison/projects/README.md

 **Group Leader:** [Dandi Chen](https://sites.google.com/view/dandic/home)
 **Contact:** @Dandi Chen (Slack), dandi.chen@wisc.edu

-## Learing Source Code Team
+## Learning Source Code Team
 Engineering team applying deep learning methods to source code related tasks.
 We will be focusing on predicting next revision by viewing code as a 2-D image.
 We are open to other tasks or ideas.
 Practical knowledge about neural networks, code analysis and programming language is preferred.
-Python will be mostly used.
+Python will be mostly used for development.
 Please join us if you are interested in deep learning for code!

 **Slack channel:** engr-code-learning
 **Group Leader:** [Jinman Zhao](http://pages.cs.wisc.edu/~jz/)